nash403/hnze.dev/content/pages/en/resume.md

 ---
 #item-0
   At the Carelancer startup, I Led front-end development of a healthcare on-demand platform connecting patients with licensed providers across Canada and the U.S., targeting large-scale usage in underinsured populations.
+  - Worked in a fully English-speaking, Toronto-based engineering team, collaborating daily in English across product, marketing, and backend.
   - Stabilized and refactored a legacy Quasar codebase.
 I upgraded to the latest version and modernized architecture for long-term maintainability and performance.
   - Introduced Tailwind CSS v3 (migrating from an old UnoCSS version), PrimeVue, improved component architecture, and standardized UI patterns.
   - Hardened code quality with comprehensive linting, Husky + lint-staged, and strong CI checks.